 Ms. Goldstein is a member of the National Bankruptcy Conference, the American College of Bankruptcy and the International Insolvency Institute and has chaired the Business Reorganizations Committee of the Association of the Bar of the City of NY.

 Ms. Goldstein was selected by The National Law Journal as one its “100 Most Influential Lawyers in America” and has been recognized by Best Lawyers in America in 2013, is the 2012 recipient of Euromoney Legal Media Group’s award for America’s Women in Business Law and was named among the Top 10 New York Super Lawyers.
-In 2009 and 2011, Ms. Goldstein was named one of the “50 Most Powerful Women in New York” by Crain’s New York Business and in 2008, she was named one of the ’50 Women to Watch’ by the Wall Street Journal.
+In 2009, 2011 and 2013, Ms. Goldstein was named one of the “50 Most Powerful Women in New York” by Crain’s New York Business and in 2008, she was named one of the ’50 Women to Watch’ by the Wall Street Journal.
 She was named one of the two “Women of the Year in Restructuring” in 2008 by the International Women’s Insolvency & Restructuring Confederation.
 She has been recognized as an “Outstanding Bankruptcy Lawyer” seven times by Turnarounds and Workouts, and as “Global Insolvency & Restructuring Lawyer of the Year” – seven years running – by Who’s Who Legal (for the International Bar Association).
-The American Lawyer featured Ms. Goldstein as a “Dealmaker of the Year” in 2004 for leading the successful restructuring of WorldCom and in 2008 for her leadership role in situations at the epicenter of the financial crisis, including Chapter 11 counsel for Washington Mutual, restructuring advisor to AIG, and U.S. counsel for Kaupthing Bank in its global insolvency.
+The American Lawyer featured Ms. Goldstein as a “Dealmaker of the Year” in 2004 for leading the successful restructuring of WorldCom and in 2008 for her leadership role in situations at the epicenter of the financial crisis, including chapter 11 counsel for Washington Mutual, restructuring advisor to AIG, and U.S. counsel for Kaupthing Bank in its global insolvency.
 Ms. Goldstein is consistently ranked as a “Leading” Lawyer for Bankruptcy/Restructuring in Chambers USA.

-Ms. Goldstein is a co-chair of the UJA’s Bankruptcy and Reorganization Committee and serves on the Boards of inMotion and Boys and Girls Harbor.
+Ms. Goldstein is a co-chair of the UJA’s Bankruptcy and Reorganization Committee and serves on the Boards of Her Justice and Boys and Girls Harbor.
 She is a member of the Cornell Law School Advisory Council, and its Executive Committee and has served as its chair.